Posts Tagged ‘Teen Anxiety’

 Read MoreYou CAN Overcome Test Anxiety!
 Tips and Strategies

+You CAN Overcome Test Anxiety!
+Tips and Strategies.
 The chatter in the room dies down as the teacher begins addressing the class, but you can barely make out his words.
 The drumming of your heartbeat in your ears drowns out everything he says.
-He lays a stack of papers in front of you – the final exam.
-You stare at the front page.…
+He lays a stack of papers in front of you – the…

 Read More